Parks & Recreation

 - Autumn leaf pick up (considerable amount)

-- Maintain 144th Street access including mowing, trimming, trash pick up, etc.
+- Maintain 144th Avenue access including mowing, trimming, trash pick up, etc.

 - Maintain floating bridges and dock as necessary including replacement of rails, decking and seats